Yordan Radichkov

-Yordan Radichkov (Йордан Радичков; 24 October 1929 – 21 January 2004) was a Bulgarian writer and playwright.
+Yordan Dimitrov Radichkov (Йордан Радичков; 24 October 1929 – 21 January 2004) was a Bulgarian writer and playwright.

 Literary critics Adelina Angusheva and Galin Tihanov called him "arguably the most significant voice of Bulgarian literature in the last third of the 20th century".
 Some literary critics have referred to him as the Bulgarian Kafka or Gogol.
 Radichkov is widely known for his numerous short stories, novels and plays.
 He is also known for the screenplays of the Bulgarian film classics Torrid Noon (1966) directed by Zako Heskiya, The Tied Up Balloon (1967) and The Last Summer (1974).

 In 2000, Radichkov was decorated with the high government prize the Order of the Balkan Mountains.

 In 2007, a monument dedicated to him was officially opened at the garden of the former Royal Palace, nowadays National Art Gallery in Sofia city centre.

 Early life

 He was born as Yordan Dimitrov Radichkov on 24 October 1929 in a poor family in the village of Kalimanitza, Montana Province, Bulgaria.
 In 1947, he graduated from the high school in the town of Berkovitsa.
 Radichkov began his career in 1951 as Vratsa regional correspondent for the Narodna mladezh (National Youth) newspaper and editor (1952–1954) for the same paper.
 Between 1954 and 1960, he worked as editor for Vecherni Novini (Evening News) paper.